Hagley Catholic High School

 ASSESSMENT DETAILS

 Assessment is through continued coursework with the Recording and Composing being sent to an external examiner.
-This will be sent to the examiner around May 14th.
+This will be sent to the examiner around the middle of May.

 SKILLS DEVELOPED